 - Advection fog (sea fog)

 Radiation fog is very rare at Wellington airport.
-It is much more common in Hamilton, or even in the upper reaches of the Hutt Valley but can only reach the airport from there if a northeast wind can push it south over the harbour after it is formed.
+It is much more common in Hamilton or on the Taieri Plains near Dunedin.
+It can happen in the upper reaches of the Hutt Valley, but can only reach the airport from there if a northeast wind can push it south over the harbour after it has formed.

 Advection fog develops when air moves over a cooler land or sea surface, either by warm humid air passing over cooler waters, or by maritime air passing over cold surfaces at night.